By the TMoM team

 Favorite place to stay: This area has zero commercialization or hotels.
 The best place to stay is in St. Augustine, just 15 miles north.
 St. Augustine makes for an amazing vacation in itself.
 Click HERE to see my blog about this vacation idea.

 Favorite Dining Spots: Unfortunately there are not many restaurants nearby, and my favorite dining spot that was right by these beaches on Highway A1A was wiped away by Hurricane Matthew.
 JT’s Seafood Shack is a great, casual place for lunch and is about 8 miles south on Highway A1A.
-For a fancy dinner out, Salt Water Cowboys (closer north to St. Augustine) is always a good choice.
+For a fancier dinner out, Salt Water Cowboys (closer north to St. Augustine) is one of my all-time favorite restaurants.
 Other suggestions can be found on this link.

-Favorite Attractions: Marineland (like a mini Sea World – no rides!) is just 5 miles south, the Fort Matanzas National Monument, sea turtles that visit the beach occasionally, a visit to the bayside at low tide (lots of sandbars to explore – see picture!)
+Favorite Attractions: Marineland (like a mini Sea World – no rides but you can swim with dolphins!) is just 5 miles south, the Fort Matanzas National Monument, sea turtles that visit the beach occasionally, a visit to the bayside at low tide (lots of sandbars to explore – see picture!)

 What you like best about this beach: The beauty is unmatched, and the beaches are endless!
 On the ocean side you can drive your 4-wheel-drive vehicle right onto the beach making it easy to transport beach chairs, umbrellas and toys.
 On the bay side, dolphins and manatees are known to make a presence.
 At low tide the bay area is a great location to search for sand crabs, snails and other sea creatures.